KCHBR- Kings Canyon High Basin Route, 2018. 22 days, 186 miles, 58,000’ ascent.

 There is something special and prehistoric about this place.

 Back down at the base of the hill a thunderstorm rolls in.
-I prop my pack up against a rock, curl up next to it with my poncho draped over everything, and fall asleep for 45 minutes while the storm ranges.
+I prop my pack up against a rock, curl up next to it with my poncho draped over everything, and fall asleep for 45 minutes while the storm rages.
 At the end of the storm, I am rested and dry.
 When the sh*t hits, there is nothing like a poncho.

 In the Ionian Basin I particularly enjoy all the small ponds of captured water.